Discover Log Shipping: 10 Best Practices

 Introduction to Log Shipping in SQL Server

-Log Shipping is an SQL Server feature that allows for continuous backup and restoration of transaction logs between a primary database and one or more secondary databases.
+Log Shipping (LS) is an SQL Server feature that allows for continuous backup and restoration of transaction logs between a primary database and one or more secondary databases.
 This technique ensures data is synchronized regularly, making it a solid disaster recovery alternative.
 Log Shipping is frequently used to keep a warm standby server for high availability.

 A Glimpse into the History of Log Shipping

-Introduced in SQL Server 2000, Log Shipping was created to offer a simple, built-in solution for database failover and recovery.
+Introduced in SQL Server 2000, Log-Shipping was created to offer a simple, built-in solution for database failover and recovery.
 Before this, administrators relied on manual backup and restore methods for disaster recovery.
 With Log Shipping, SQL Server simplified and automated these tasks, significantly improving disaster recovery mechanisms.

 Advantages and Disadvantages of Log Shipping